404Wolf/csds340-case-study-1/report.typ

 This result led us to believe that the various attributes were more independent than we though (since one would indeed expect naïve bayes to perform better, or even optimally, if labels were more independent).
 The limitation of naïve bayes, though, and the only way we thought we'd be able to improve, is by dropping an assumption of our data having a linear decision boundary.

 We explored two different general strategies to allow for nonlinear boundaries.
-First, training classifiers specifically designed to discern nonlinear boundaries, and second, preprocessing techniques to augment our data in ways that would induce a nonlinear decision boundary.
+First, training classifiers specifically designed to discern nonlinear boundaries, and second, pre-processing techniques to augment our data in ways that would induce a nonlinear decision boundary.

 // Recommendations on how to evaluate the effectiveness of your algorithm if it
 // were to be deployed as a personalized spam filter for a user.
 What might be a